Expert advice on dealing with an alcoholic parent

 If one of your parents is addicted to alcohol, it is important to remember that it is not your fault.
 You may feel responsible, and believe that you are the cause of their drinking problem, but this is not the case.
 Alcoholism is an illness, where a doctor or medical professional may be needed to help a person to get better.

-Having an alcoholic parent can make you feel lonely, as you may feel too embarrassed to say anything.
+Having or living with a alcoholic parent can make you feel lonely, as you may feel too embarrassed to say anything.
 However, it is important to make the effort to join a support group and talk to someone that you trust.
 Don’t bottle up your feelings.

 When you are worried about someone else, you can also forget to take care of yourself.
 However, remember that you are important and it is crucial to look after your health and wellbeing too.
 Plan activities that you enjoy, such as reading, watching TV or hanging out with friends.